marlonsingleton/A_Walkthrough_AZ_CLI/README.md

 If the above query string looks a bit cryptic to you, another JMESPATH resource is https://azurecitadel.com/prereqs/cli/cli-3-jmespath/

-I'm sure I'll talk about containers in depth on another forum but for now, know that you can manage them from az cli.
+I'm sure I'll talk about containers in depth on another forum.
+For now, note the management capabilities available in az cli.

 marlon@linux:~$ az container -h